-- (b) The restrictions and deferral limitations applicable to any Restricted Stock, Restricted Stock Units, Performance Stock, Performance Units, Dividend Equivalents, Stock Payments, Deferred Stock or Deferred Stock Units shall continue in effect or an equivalent Award shall be substituted by the successor corporation or a parent or subsidiary of the successor corporation.
-In the event Restricted Stock, a Restricted Stock Unit, Performance Stock, a Performance Stock Unit, a Dividend Equivalent, a Stock Payment, Deferred Stock or a Deferred Stock Unit continues in effect or an equivalent Award is substituted, and the surviving or successor corporation or parent or subsidiary thereof terminates the relevant Awardee's employment or service without Cause upon or within 24 months following the Change in Control, then the restrictions and deferral limitations applicable to such Award shall lapse, and such Award shall become free of all restrictions and become fully vested and transferable at the target amount.
+- (b) The restrictions and deferral limitations applicable to any Restricted Stock, Restricted Stock Units, Performance Stock, Performance Units.
+Dividend Equivalents.
+Stock Payments.
+Deferred Stock or Deferred Stock Units shall continue in effect or an equivalent Award shall be substituted by the successor corporation or a parent or subsidiary of the successor corporation.
+In the event Restricted Stock, a Restricted Stock Unit.
+Performance Stock, a Performance Stock Unit, a Dividend Equivalent, a Stock Payment, Deferred Stock or a Deferred Stock Unit continues in effect or an equivalent Award is substituted, and the surviving or successor corporation or parent or subsidiary thereof terminates the relevant Awardee's employment or service without Cause upon or within 24 months following the Change in Control, then the restrictions and deferral limitations applicable to such Award shall lapse, and such Award shall become free of all restrictions and become fully vested and transferable at the target amount. - (c) Any restrictions or deferral or forfeiture limitations applicable to any Dividend Equivalents shall lapse.